English French German Italian Portuguese Russian Spanish

 Combating Employment Discrimination in Washington State

-Dedicated to Promoting Fair Housing for Washington Families
+Dedicated to Promoting Fair Housing in Washington State

 The Washington State Human Rights Commission currently has a several month backlog of cases waiting to be assigned to an investigator.
 We apologize for this inconvenience.
 Please contact us should there be any significant changes relating to your case.